nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_call_python.md

-# Tutorial showing how to call solve a NEP defined in python code
+# Tutorial: Solving NEP defined in Python

 ## A problem defined in Python